Graph Clustering with Graph Neural Networks: Method

 \subsection{\thiswork: Deep Modularity Networks}

-The challenge of clustering boils down to defining an optimization procedure over the cluster assignment matrix $\mC$.
-In \thiswork, we propose to obtain $\mC$ via the output of a softmax function, which allows the (soft) cluster assignment to be differentiable.
+Our approach to GNN modularity is comprised of (1) the architecture to encode the cluster assignments $\mC$, and (2) the objective function with which to optimize the assignments.
+We propose to obtain $\mC$ via the output of a softmax function, which allows the (soft) cluster assignment to be differentiable.
 The input to the cluster assignment can be any differentiable message passing function, but here we specifically consider the case where a graph convolutional network is used to obtain soft clusters for each node as follows: